DhirajKelhe/OS-Project/README.md

     log into the system from 10am to 12am only.
 He wants to have separate requests queues for students and faculty.
 Implement a strategy for the same.
 The summary at the end of the session should include the total time he spent on handling queries and average query time. "

+The given problem is scheduling problem.
+The problem can be solved by Round Robin algorithm.